“We therapists are small potatoes but we are connected to an ancient and beautiful idea.” – Mary Pipher, Letters to a Young Therapist

 Areas of Interest:

-I have a special passion for working with teens & young adults.
-More generally, I enjoy helping those wanting more out of their lives – be it clarity about direction, improved feelings of worth, deeper love and connectedness in relationships, or overall greater meaning and fulfillment.
+I enjoy helping those wanting more out of their lives – be it clarity about direction, improved feelings of worth, deeper love and connectedness in relationships, or overall greater meaning and fulfillment.
 In sorting through these important topics, individuals often explore issues involving moods, stress, self-esteem, friends & intimate relationships, family of origin, spirituality, and your self/body image, just to name a few.
 If I do not feel well- equipped with my particular tools and counseling style to help you, I will be glad to refer you to another counselor who may be a better fit.